TekWizely/pre-commit-golang/README.md

 Additionally, you can view each tool's individual home page or help settings to learn about all the available options.

+#### Passing Environment Variables To Hooks
+You can pass environment variables to hooks to customize tool behavior.

+**NOTE:** The Pre-Commit framework does not directly support the ability to pass environment variables to hooks.

+This feature is enabled via support for a specially-formatted argument:

+* `--hook:env:NAME=VALUE`

+The hook script will detect this argument and set the variable `NAME` to the value `VALUE` before invoking the configured tool.

+You can pass multiple  `--hook:env:` arguments.

+The arguments can appear anywhere in the `args:` list.

 #### Always Run
 By default, hooks ONLY run when matching file types (usually `*.go`) are staged.